2023 Ultimate Wheelchair Ramp Guide

 Be careful when looking at handicap ramps that can be purchased from online market places.
 We suggest you ask yourself the following questions before making a purchase decision:

 - Does the online price listed include taxes, shipping, and installation?
 Very often, the price you see online is not all-inclusive.
-While the listed price may look attractive, they may be hiding shipping costs, and installation of the ramp is most likely not included.
+While the listed price may look attractive, they may be hiding shipping costs and other fees, and installation of the ramp is most likely not included.

 - Who will install the ramp?
 A majority of the ramps purchased online have to be installed by the buyer instead of a certified installer.
 While a DIY install may be help minimize costs, all of the high quality ramp manufacturers do not recommend it.
 If you purchase from a local dealer such as Lifeway Mobility, your lift will be installed by a factory trained technician.

 - Who will service the ramp?
 Companies that sell ramps online do not usually provide service after a sale, which means you would be stuck figuring out how to repair or replace components (screws, handrails, etc.).

 - Removal and Re-installation?
 Should the need arise to take down and relocate a ramp, like at a new home, do you really want to add more to the burden of moving?

 Purchasing a handicap ramp from a local certified dealer like Lifeway Mobility is most often the best option for those who want a quick, safe, and worry-free solution – and here’s why: Your wheelchair ramp will be installed and serviced by a factory-trained technician who installs these products on a daily basis.
 You’ll also receive better warranty coverage on both the product and the labor.